Associate Professor Timothy Allender

 - Allender, T. (2005), Understanding Education in Colonial India (History of Education Lecture Series.
 Senate House, University of London, UK, September, 2005).

-- Social Inclusion and the Socio-cultural predications of Teaching and Learning: the Under-privileged of Australia and India; Allender T, Keeley C, Sarangapani P, Khunyakari R, Sriprakash A; DVC International/IPDF Grant.
+- Social Inclusion and the Socio-cultural predications of Teaching and Learning: the Under-privileged of Australia and India; Allender T, Keeley C, Sarangapani P, Khunyakari R, Sriprakash A; Office of Global Engagement/IPDF Grant.

 - Exchanging Educational Knowledge; Sriprakash A, Allender T; Australia India Council/Research Support.